01010100b/AoE2Lib/Unary/readme.txt

 ---------------

 Several log files are created in Unary's folder.
-The main Unary application will write to "Unary.log" and each Unary player p will write to "Player p.log".
+The main Unary application will write to "Unary.log" and each Unary player {p} will write to "Player {p}.log".
 Please provide the relevant log files (preferably zipped, they can get quite large) when making a bug report.

 Various